KarstSkarn/ChAIScrapper/README.md

 The only time the bot won't be able to answer DMs is when is watching YouTube videos.

+**NOTE: Due to Discord's policies the bot won't answer your DMs until you have written on the same text channel the bot is currently active on.
+This is to avoid the creation of bots that massively spam users.
+Once you have texted the bot once on the text channel it will answer your DMs.**

 ### Hint
 It works better with "Meow" AI model since it gives faster and shorter answers thus making it more realistic.